Alhambra Theater

 108 Bleecker Street,

-The Alhambra Theater is listed was opened prior to March 1908.
-It was listed in the American Motion Picture Directory 1914-1915 edition.
+The Alhambra Theater was opened on December 21, 1907.
+It was listed in the American Motion Picture Directory 1914-1915 edition having been remodeled in 1915.
 The Alhambra Theater is also listed in 1925 as a first run house.
 The Alhambra Theater is not listed in the 1930 Film Daily Yearbook so it most likely closed in the late-1920’s.

 The “Theatres to be Built” column in the April 1, 1915, issue of The New York Clipper listed a project at Utica for the Alhambra Amusement Company, c/o A. Lux, Alhambra Theatre, Utica.
 This sounds like it was to be a new building for an existing theater.
 The architects for the project were E. A. Howard & Son, of Syracuse.